AgileVentures/projectscope/CONTRIBUTING.md

 Pull Request Review
 -------------------

-Currently @tansaku and @armandofox are pairing on the project management of projectscope_mvp_.
+Currently @tansaku, @mtc2013 and @armandofox are collaborating on the project management of projectscope.
 The project managers will review your pull request as soon as possible.
-The project managers can merge unilaterally if necessary, but in general both project managers should sign off on a pull request before it is merged.
+The project managers can merge unilaterally if necessary, but in general at least one project managers should sign off on a pull request before it is merged.

 The project managers will review the pull request for coherence with the specified feature or bug fix, and give feedback on code quality, user experience, documentation and git style.
 Please respond to comments from the project managers with explanation, or further commits to your pull request in order to get merged in as quickly as possible.

-To maximize flexibility add the project managers as collaborators to your projectscope_mvp fork in order to allow them to help you fix your pull request, but this is not required.
+To maximize flexibility add the project managers as collaborators to your projectscope fork in order to allow them to help you fix your pull request, but this is not required.

 Code Style
 -------------